top

 What is cognitive surrender?

-Across three preregistered experiments with 1,372 participants, the researchers randomised whether the AI assistant gave correct or incorrect answers.
-When the AI was right, performance rose by 25 percentage points above baseline.
-When it was wrong, performance fell 15 percentage points below baseline — that is, well below the level participants achieved with no AI access at all.
-Access to AI raised participants’ confidence in their answers — including answers that were incorrect.
+In a series of preregistered experiments involving 1,372 participants, the Wharton researchers Steven Shaw and Gideon Nave randomised whether an AI assistant provided correct or incorrect answers.
+When the AI was accurate, performance improved dramatically.
+But when it was wrong, participants performed substantially worse than people who had no AI access at all.
+The system did not merely fail to help.
+It displaced independent judgement.
+Access to AI also increased participants’ confidence in their answers — including incorrect ones.

-Shaw and Nave distinguish cognitive surrender from cognitive offloading.
-Offloading is deliberate: the user delegates a discrete task to a tool while their own thinking remains engaged.
-Surrender is different — the user accepts an answer without scrutinising it, because it arrived fluently and the threshold for questioning was never reached.
+That distinction matters because cognitive surrender is different from cognitive offloading.
+Offloading is deliberate: the user delegates a specific task while keeping their own reasoning engaged.
+Surrender is subtler.
+The answer arrives fluently, and the threshold for questioning it is never reached.

 Judgement and decision making at work